mareksuscak/FanFlow/README.md

 Assumptions
 ===========

 FanFlow makes a few assumptions.
 First it expects the file `thermald.exe` to be present at `C:\Program Files (x86)\Gigabyte\SIV\thermald.exe` on 64bit Windows and at `C:\Program Files\Gigabyte\SIV\thermald.exe` on 32bit Windows so if you've installed SIV elsewhere create an issue and I will see what can I do about it.
 Another assumption is that you have at least the .NET framework 4 installed on your machine (comes with Windows 7, 8, 8.1...) but if not, you can download current latest version [here](http://www.microsoft.com/en-us/download/details.aspx?id=42642).
+And last but not least Intel Management Engine driver for your particular motherboard is necessary to allow for communication between Gigabyte's software and fan speed control module.

 FAQ
 ===